Pierleoni/its-ictacademyLessons_repo/Lezioni its-ict-accademy/Inglese/Riassunto dei 3 capitoli di inglese.md

     3. Therefore, a penguin can fly.

-    Here, the first premise is false, leading to an incorrect conclusion.
+    Here, the first premise is false, so the conclusion is wrong.

-- **Inductive arguments**, on the other hand, deal with probabilities rather than absolute truths.
-They are based on evidence that supports the conclusion but doesn’t guarantee it.
+- **Inductive arguments** are based on probability, not certainty.
+They use evidence to support a conclusion, but it’s not guaranteed.
 For example:

-    1. A bag contains 99 red balls and 1 black ball.
+    1. A bag has 99 red balls and 1 black ball.

-    2. Sarah drew a ball from the bag.
+    2. Sarah picked a ball.

-    3. Therefore, Sarah probably drew a red ball.
+    3. Therefore, Sarah probably picked a red ball.

-    Inductive reasoning is useful in real-world scenarios where information is incomplete or uncertain.
+    Inductive reasoning is useful when we don’t have all the information.

 ### **Boolean Logic**

-Computers operate in a binary world, dealing with true/false or 1/0 values. **Boolean logic** is a system of logic that aligns with this binary nature, making it ideal for programming.
-In Boolean logic, statements (called **propositions**) can only be true or false, with no middle ground.
+Computers work with true/false or 1/0 values. **Boolean logic** is a system that fits this binary world, making it perfect for programming.
+In Boolean logic, statements (called **propositions**) can only be true or false.

 - **Properties of Propositions**:

-    - A proposition must have a single, unambiguous truth value at any given time.

-    - It must be clear and specific.
-For example, "It is traveling fast" is ambiguous unless defined further (e.g., "fast" means over 70 mph).
+    - A proposition must be clear and specific.
+For example, "It is traveling fast" is too vague unless we define "fast" (e.g., over 70 mph).

-    - Propositions can be combined into **compound propositions** using logical operators like AND, OR, and NOT.
+    - Propositions can be combined using logical operators like AND, OR, and NOT.

 ### **Logical Operators**

-Logical operators are the building blocks of Boolean logic.
-They allow us to combine propositions and evaluate their truth values.
-The most common operators are:
+Logical operators help us combine propositions and figure out if they’re true or false.
+The main operators are:

-1. **AND (Conjunction)**: Both conditions must be true for the result to be true.
+1. **AND**: Both statements must be true for the result to be true.

     - _Example_: "The game continues if at least one square is empty AND no player has won."

-2. **OR (Disjunction)**: At least one condition must be true.
+2. **OR**: At least one statement must be true.

     - _Example_: "The game ends if Player 1 OR Player 2 wins."

-3. **NOT (Negation)**: Reverses the truth value of a proposition.
+3. **NOT**: Reverses the truth value of a statement.

     - _Example_: "If a square is NOT occupied, a player can place their symbol."

-4. **IMPLIES (Implication)**: If the first statement is true, the second must also be true.
+4. **IMPLIES**: If the first statement is true, the second must also be true.

     - _Example_: "If a player wins, the game is over."
-However, the game could also end for other reasons, like a draw.

-5. **IF AND ONLY IF (Biconditional)**: Both statements must always have the same truth value.
+5. **IF AND ONLY IF**: Both statements must always have the same truth value.

     - _Example_: "The game is over IF AND ONLY IF all squares are occupied."

 ### **Symbolic Logic**

-Natural language can often be ambiguous, making it difficult to express logical reasoning clearly. **Symbolic logic** solves this problem by replacing statements with symbols and logical operators with standardized notations.
+Natural language can be unclear, so **symbolic logic** uses symbols to make reasoning easier.
 For example:

 - Let P = "At least one square is empty."